-Ramesh : What happened to you?
-You look upset.
-Suresh : I have discontinued my studies and now I don't want to be a burden on my parents.
+- Suresh : I have discontinued my studies and now I don't want to be a burden on my parents.
 I want to earn my livelihood.
-I have to choose a suitable career.
-Ramesh : Why don't you start a small business?
-Suresh : Small business!
+I have to choose a suitable career. - Ramesh : Why do not you start a small business? - Suresh : Small business!
 I do not have any idea about it.

 Ramesh : Okay.
 Come with me.
 I shall tell you about it in detail.

-Ramesh explained to Suresh about the meaning, characteristics and scope of small business.
-He also explained to him about the Government as well as various other institutional support provided for development of small business.
+Ramesh explained to Suresh about the meaning, characteristics and scope of small business in our country.
+He also explained to him about the Government as well as various institutional support provided for development of small business.